Wild Swimming with Flora Jamieson

 Author of THE most beautiful book Wild Swimming, Flora Jamieson is a contemporary stained glass window designer

-So let's chat about your BEAUTIFUL book Wild Swimming, it's a little different to your Stained Glass work.
+So let's chat about your BEAUTIFUL book Wild Swimming, it's a little different to your stained glass work.
 The idea was originally for the fabulous Sisterhood Camp wasn’t it? (which I am gutted is no more!)
 How did the idea actually come around and what made you decide to continue to make it?

 Yes, the idea behind it was to make it as a gift for guests at a talk I was giving at the Sisterhood Camp retreat, hosted at Fforest in Wales.
 I wanted to put together a booklet with a few safety pointers, but which also conveyed the joy and beauty of swimming outdoors.
 I contacted Gemma as I loved her illustrations, and thankfully she was into the idea!
 I think having Gemma on board really focussed my mind on getting it done, because I knew her illustrations would make the book something special.
 Also having a deadline (the talk at the retreat) helped, although there might have been a couple of all nighters to get it done on time!!